About the Office of Faculty Development and Diversity (OFDD)

 Administrative Associate

-Kathleen is a Silicon Valley native with over 25 years of combined experience in office management, finance, small business management and customer service with an additional 7 years experience in the insurance industry as an administrative assistant and insurance claims investigator.
-She has an associate degree in Science with a background in biology and medical front office practices and procedures.
-She joined Stanford in 2014 as program coordinator for the Big Data initiative before joining OFDD in 2015.
+Kathleen is a seasoned professional and Silicon Valley native, bringing over 25 years of expertise in office management, finance, small business administration, and customer service.
+With an additional 7 years of experience in the insurance industry as an office administrator and claims investigator, she combines practical knowledge with strategic insight.
+In 2024, she earned her BS in Business Administration with a concentration in Industrial and Organizational Psychology from Southern New Hampshire University.
+Kathleen joined Stanford in 2014 as Program Coordinator for the Big Data initiative, and in 2015, she transitioned to OFDD as Program Coordinator and Administrative Assistant.

 Michaela Kiernan, PhD